Frequently Asked Questions

 Established in the year 2000, Midlands Science works to promote activities that will improve the social and economic well-being of Midlands’ people, accelerate the growth and sustainability of local businesses and optimise regional participation in the highest quality education.
 Midlands Science values international connections in order to work towards a key goal where the Midlands becomes a more attractive base for technologically focused projects and increasing STEM literacy amongst the local population.
 Some of the most recently developed Midlands Science projects include the delivery of the new initiative ‘Science with Inspirational Mentors’ or SWIM in local schools and a number of other economic development projects.

 How many people participate in the festival?

-We are hoping that this year will be even better & bigger but the extremely large public turnout totalling over 9000 people in attendance at the festival last year (2016) shows the appetite for this type of educational event in the Midlands region & one of the most encouraging factors is the diversity of the audiences that we attracted during the week.
+We are hoping that this year will be even better & bigger but the extremely large public turnout totalling over 9000 people in attendance at the last in person festival (2019) shows the appetite for this type of educational event in the Midlands region & one of the most encouraging factors is the diversity of the audiences that we attracted during the week.